chr1st0scli/Rainsoft.Validations/README.md

 # Rainsoft.Validations
 A library for easy validations.
+You can easily validate instances of your classes (DTOs, POCOs) or any values, wheter it be method parameters or anything else.

 It consists of two main mechanisms.

 * The first one is combining different validations at runtime using decorators.

-* The second one is declarative using attributes on class members.
+* The second one is declarative using attributes on class data members.

 # Core #
 At runtime, you may compose a complicated rule by combining simpler ones and then simply call the `IsValid` method with a value.
 You can of course pass that validator to whatever code you want that does not need to be aware of the validation details, i.e. what that validator does.